Spivy: Performing career

 In 1936 she became a regular act at Tony's, a New York nightclub on West 52nd Street, where she performed satirical songs, some of which were written by John LaTouche, Charlotte Kent and Jill Rainsford.
 In 1939, the New York Times wrote that "Spivy's material, witty, acid, and tragicomic, is better than most of the essays one hears about town, and her delivery is that of a sophisticated artist on her own grounds.
 She knows the value of surprise in punching a line, she uses understatement unerringly, and her piano accompaniment is superb."

 From 1940–1951 she ran her own nightclub, Spivy's Roof, on the top floor of 139 East 57th Street.
 The club was noted for its tolerance of gay performers and patrons; Spivy herself was a lesbian in private life.
-Among the artists who performed there were Frances Faye, Mabel Mercer, Moms Mabley, Alberta Hunter, Thelma Carpenter, Martha Raye, Bea Arthur, Liberace, and actor-magician Fred Keating.
+Among the artists who performed there were The Revuers (which consisted of Judy Holliday, Betty Comden and Adolph Green), Frances Faye, Mabel Mercer, Moms Mabley, Alberta Hunter, Thelma Carpenter, Martha Raye, Bea Arthur, Arthur Blake, Rae Bourbon, Liberace, and actor-magician Fred Keating.

 Although it was reported that Spivy and Keating intended to marry on Christmas Eve 1942, this appears to have been a publicity stunt or lavender marriage.

 She released two 78 rpm albums of songs that she regularly performed in her live sets, including "The Tarantella" and "The Alley Cat".
 These 13 recordings have never been reissued on CD.
 Her recordings indicate that her performing style was to "recite" (rather than sing) the lyrics over piano accompaniment.
 In 1951, Paul Lynde was appearing at Spivy's Roof when the club closed.
 He later talked about Spivy and her club on the April 30, 1976 episode of Johnny Carson's Tonight Show.

 Later acting career

 In the 1950s, Spivy spent several years touring Paris, London, and Rome before returning to the U.S. in 1957, where she embarked on a new career as a character actor, usually billed as Madame Spivy.
-In 1957-58, she appeared as Mother Burnside in the Broadway production of Auntie Mame.
+In 1957–58, she appeared as Mother Burnside in the Broadway production of Auntie Mame.

 Spivy had supporting roles in the films The Fugitive Kind, Studs Lonigan, All Fall Down, Requiem for a Heavyweight, and The Manchurian Candidate, where her stout physique led to her being cast as matronly or villainous characters.
 Her best-remembered television appearance is a darkly humorous installment of Alfred Hitchcock Presents, the 1959 episode "Specialty of the House" in which she played the manager of a restaurant whose unsuspecting guests implicitly end up on the menu.